york135/M2BERT/README.md

 Here are the ablation study results that we did not include in the ISMIR 2025 paper due to page limit issue.

+**nochroma** here means that the pianoroll prediction objective only predicts the pianoroll representation but not chroma representation.

 | Model  | Objectives                                     | Dataset | SGC  | BP   | DbP  | CR   | LK   | ME   |
 |:------:|:----------------------------------------------:| ------- |:----:|:----:|:----:|:----:|:----:|:----:|
 | M2BERT | $\text{RC}_{4, 12, 12}$                        | Reduced | .404 | .867 | .779 | .838 | .791 | .983 |